-Bright Future Uganda is an ANBI, which is a non-profit tax designation in the Netherlands issued by The Netherlands Tax Office (Belastingdienst) in accordance with the general Dutch tax laws (Uitvoeringsregeling Algemene Wet Rijksbelastingen 1994).
-Bright Future Uganda was registered on 6 January 2014 in the Netherlands as “Stichting Divine Mercy Baby’s Home”, the name has since been changed to “Stichting Bright Future Babies’ Home”.
+Bright Future Uganda is an ANBI, which has a non-profit tax designation in the Netherlands issued by The Netherlands Tax Office (Belastingdienst) in accordance with the general Dutch tax laws (Uitvoeringsregeling Algemene Wet Rijksbelastingen 1994).
+Bright Future Uganda was registered on 6 January 2014 in the Netherlands as “Stichting Bright Future Babies’ Home”.
 By this name it is currently known in the Dutch ANBI register.

 ANBI stands for Algemeen Nut Beogende Instelling.
 This designation is issued to organisations, which meet the required criteria and the Tax Office keeps an online searchable database of this information.
 Donors may deduct the value of their one time or periodic gift to an ANBI from their income tax.

 - The ANBI can not be a company with capital divided into shares, a cooperative, a mutual insurance society or another body that may issue participation certificates

 - At least 90% of the ANBIs efforts must be focused on the general good.
 The ANBI and the persons directly involved in the ANBI must comply with the integrity requirements

 - An ANBI director or person determining the policy may not treat the ANBI’s assets as personal assets.
 The assets must be segregated

 - An ANBI may not retain more assets than reasonably required for the institutions work.
 For this reason the ANBI’s assets must remain limited.An ANBI must possess an up-to-date policy plan

 - The ANBI’s costs must be in reasonable proportion to its expenditure

 - The ANBI funds remaining after dissolution must be allocated to a general good objective identical to the ANBI’s objective

 - An ANBI is governed by specific administrative obligation